Lucrehulk/rust-cf-turnstile-bypass/README.md

 The clicker identifies Cloudflare Turnstile checkboxes by analyzing pixel RGB values.
 It searches for pixels matching the characteristic grey ring border of the Turnstile checkbox.
 Once a candidate pixel is found, it performs a depth-first search (DFS) to verify the pixel forms a closed ring/loop.
 It then searches inward from all four sides to isolate the whitespace within the border — the actual clickable area.
 Finally, it dispatches OS-level input events to move the mouse to a point within that region and click.

-> **Note:** The F8 toggle exists for good reason.
-The token harvester page is entirely black and contains nothing that should be falsely detected as a checkbox.
-However, other pages may produce false positives, so it's recommended to only enable the clicker when the solver page is active.
+> **Note:** The F8 toggle exists just to prevent any potential false positives.
+Toggle it on when you're on the pages just to avoid false positives (though it is pretty thorough, but just in case).

 ---